tomchomiak/ES2015/README.md

 	}
 }
 ```
-can now be shortened to
+can now be shortened to the following.

 ```javascript
 function assembleFullname (first, last){